gopheracademy/gopheracademy-web/content/advent-2018/avoid-gc-overhead-large-heaps.md

 # So what next?

 That seems like a fundamental problem.
-If our application needs a large in-memory lookup table, or if our application fundamentally is a large in-memory lookup table, then we've got a problem if the GC insists on periodically scanning all the memory we've allocated.
-We'll lose huge amounts of the available processing power to the GC.
+If our application needs a large in-memory lookup table, or if our application fundamentally is a large in-memory lookup table, then we've got a problem.
+If the GC insists on periodically scanning all the memory we've allocated we'll lose huge amounts of the available processing power to the GC.
 What can we do about this?

 We essentially have two choices.
 We either hide the memory from the GC, or make it uninteresting to the GC.